For safe and secure delivery.

 In addition to procurement from all over Japan, we are also expanding our procurement network overseas for some sea vegetables that are difficult to procure domestically.

-Major procurement locations: excerpts
+Major suppliers locations: excerpts

 A stainless steel plate is attached to the device as an electrode, and when sea vegetable is placed in the device and electricity is passed through it, the sea vegetable becomes a conductor and self-heats, allowing it to be heated in a short period of time.